nilpatil7744/nilpatil7744/README.md

 ### About me:

-- 🔭 I’m currently persuing **full stack web developer course at Masai**.
+- 🔭 I’m currently working as **Software developer at Zono App**.
-- 👯 I’m looking to collaborate on: **Developing new and intriguing open-source projects, with the community, for the community**
+- 👯 I’m looking to collaborate on a few open source projects built primarily in React, and Typescript
-- 🤔 I’m looking for **full stack web developer role**.
+- 😄 Ask me about Javascript, React and React-native

-- 😄 Pronouns: he/him
+  📩 You can reach me at nilp7744@gmail.com

 # *I am willing to collaborate as a team player building better code.*